 4. Full-Time Faculty with 50% or More Administrative Load

 Full-time faculty with 50% or more administrative load are not covered in this workload policy.
-These positions include the Dean and the Associate Dean for Academic Affairs.
+These positions include, but are not limited to, the Dean and the Associate Dean for Academic Affairs.

 D. Summer Teaching